 BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1594 Bloom Amended June 26, 2017 Senate Committee on Environmental Quality, 2-year Existing Law: The California Ocean Protection Act, establishes the Ocean Protection Council in state government, and prescribes the functions and duties of the council with regard to the protection and conservation of coastal waters and ocean ecosystems.
 Existing law provides that any action to increase recycling taken by CalRecycle or by any person or entity, affecting, among other things, the method of invoicing the sale of beverages is not a violation of specified laws relating to business practices.
 Watch bill Proposed Law: This bill would provide that any action to increase recycling taken by CalRecycle or by any entity, affecting the method of invoicing the sale of any food or drinks for the purposes of increasing food and drink packaging recycling is not a violation of specified laws relating to business practices.
-The bill would also make findings and declarations regarding plastic and packaging waste in the state's waste stream and would state that it is the intent of the Legislature to increase the diversion of single-use takeout food packaging while reducing a primary source of permanent litter and marine debris.
-AB 1659 Low Amended April 4, 2017 Assembly Committee on Natural Resources, 2- year bill Existing Law: Existing law requires a manufacturer of carpets sold in the state, individually or through a carpet stewardship organization, to submit a carpet stewardship plan to CalRecycle for approval that would, increase the amount of postconsumer carpet that is diverted from landfills and recycled into secondary products.
+The bill would also make findings and declarations regarding plastic and packaging waste in the state's waste stream and would state that it is the intent of the Legislature to increase the diversion of single-use takeout food packaging while reducing a primary source of permanent litter and marine debris. the hat ng, ied by for aws tof g a / or /cle om lan res tive ling ent gle- , by h a stic ve, the ing AB 1659 4, 2017through a carpet stewardship organization, to submit a carp for approval that would, increase the amount of postcons landfills and recycled into secondary products.
+Existing law re to include a funding mechanism that provides sufficient fundir a manufacturer or carpet stewardship organization to pay Ca fee.
+Existing Law: Existing law requires a manufacturer of carpets sold in the state, individually or through a carpet stewardship organization, to submit a carpet stewardship plan to CalRecycle for approval that would, increase the amount of postconsumer carpet that is diverted from landfills and recycled into secondary products.
 Existing law requires the carpet stewardship plan to include a funding mechanism that provides sufficient funding to carry out the plan and requires a manufacturer or carpet stewardship organization to pay CalRecycle an annual administrative fee.
-Oppose year bin Proposed Law: This bill, the Food Service Plastic Packaging Recovery and Recycling Stewardship Act, would authorize a city, county, or city and county to establish and implement a residential curbside collection program for the collection and recycling of a container or single- use food service packaging product labeled with the same resin code.
+Oppose year bill Proposed Law: This bill, the Food Service Plastic Packaging Recovery and Recycling Stewardship Act, would authorize a city, county, or city and county to establish and implement a residential curbside collection program for the collection and recycling of a container or single- use food service packaging product labeled with the same resin code.
 The bill would require, by June 30, 2018, a manufacturer of plastic packaging sold in this state, individually or through a plastic packaging stewardship organization, to submit to CalRecycle one or more plastic packaging stewardship plans, similar to the carpet stewardship plans described above, collectively covering each particular type of plastic packaging distributed, sold, or used in the state by that manufacturer.
 Additionally, the bill would require each plastic packaging stewardship organization to make reasonable efforts to achieve an overall goal of a 75% rate of community access for each type of plastic packaging on or before January 1, 2043.